 When men experience Male Pattern Baldness, they are typically faced with four options.
 The first and generally the least appealing is to buy a wig or hairpiece; few people go straight down this route unless they have to as wigs can feel uncomfortable to wear and they are often easy to spot.
 The second is to grin and bear it, possibly opting for a short haircut

 The final two methods each have their own merits.
-The first is the Rooney route – though this is not generally recommended by hair transplant surgeons for men under 25.
+The first is the Rooney route though this is not generally recommended by hair transplant surgeons for men under 25.

 and vertex - the area along the top of the scalp - is so advanced that the only option may well be to go the Rooney route and have a transplant, although some surgeons believe Prince William's hair loss may actually now be too extensive for even surgical restoration to be viable.
 Manchester-based transplant surgeon Dr Asim Shahmalak told the Daily Star, "Time is running out for Prince William and it may be too late for him to have a transplant.
 He has too large an area of baldness to cover

 But William is from a newer, younger generation of Royals, where glamour and rubbing shoulders with celebrities is part of the deal.
 Would the nation really think any less of our future king if he were to use medical science to enhance his image

 Hair loss treatment before and after surgery

-One thing that would likely happen if the Prince were to consider a hair transplant is that his surgeon would encourage him to follow a comprehensive hair loss treatment course comprising the two primary, clinically proven medications for male pattern baldness, for six months beforehand.
+One thing that would likely happen if the Prince were to consider a hair transplant is that his surgeon would encourage him to follow a hair loss treatment course comprising the two MHRA licensed and FDA approved medications for male pattern baldness, for at least six months beforehand.
 These are finasteride 1mg

 Interestingly, media speculation has recently arisen regarding Wayne Rooney considering a third hair transplant, with the Daily Mail and the Mirror both pointing out how Rooney is now experiencing more thinning in the areas he did not previously address through his prior operations.